vikasdev8/mongoose-aggregation-wrapper/DEPLOYMENT.md

 5. Choose **main** branch and **/docs** folder
 6. Click **Save**
 7. Your website will be available at: `https://vikasdev8.github.io/mongoose-aggregation-wrapper`

+**Note:** GitHub Actions workflow was removed due to Personal Access Token permissions.
+GitHub Pages will automatically deploy from the `/docs` folder when you push changes to the main branch.

 ### ✅ Step 2: SEO Optimization (Already Done)
 - ✅ Enhanced `package.json` with SEO-friendly keywords